fudgepop01/kaitai_ide_vscode/README.md

 The `yaml.schemas` part will give schema support to all `ksy` files, allowing for features such as autocompletion and validation.

-> **note**: there are still a few bugs in the schema to work out.
-> Notably, enum/switch-on may give a false error expecting an object
-> and there is no duplicate key checking.
+> warning: there is no duplicate key checking.

 ## Features